-What do you expect of a worker?*The 2022 Cultivating Connections Montana program schedule is: Monday, Thursday, and Friday 10AM-6PM, Tuesday 9AM-7PM, Wednesday 10AM- 3PM, rotating Saturdays 7AM-2PM.
+What do you expect of a worker?The 2023 Cultivating Connections Montana program schedule varies based on position, but is generally: Monday, Wednesday, Thursday, and Friday 9AM-4:30PM, Tuesday 9AM-3PM, rotating Saturdays 7AM-2PM.

 Describe the learning and educational opportunities available to a workerDreaming about farming in Montana?
-Join Cultivating Connections Montana, a non-profit educational organization, for a season to remember.
+Volunteer or work with Cultivating Connections Montana, a non-profit educational organization, for a season to remember!
 Expand your knowledge and skills in organic small-scale vegetable, seed, and poultry growing.
 Mentor Youth and others in the field and at the market.
 Spend time in the commercial kitchen cooking lunches or learning to make value-added, ready-to-eat salads and meals for sale and donation within the community.
 Collaborate on creating and hosting community and skill building workshops.
 Contribute to the weekly CSA newsletter and share the Cultivating Connections Montana story.
-Lead youth to give back on Fridays with rotating: visits to the community garden, field help for other small growers, and monthly ‘Special Abilities Camp’ for kids on the autism spectrum.
+Lend a hand at the community garden or in a neighbor's garden, go to the Farmers Market, and assist with monthly ‘Special Abilities Camp’ for kids on the autism spectrum.

 Are you a full-time farmer?Yes

-Explain the room and board arrangements or describe options in your areaHousing could be: in the tipi, a camper trailer, a large canvas wall tent, or in a shared bedroom.
+Explain the room and board arrangements or describe options in your areaHousing could be: in the tipi, a camper trailer, a shared house, or a large canvas wall tent.
 There is a shared full kitchen, bathroom, laundry, and common room in one house.
-In the main FarmHouse there is a commercial kitchen, a poultry processing room, attached greenhouse annex, the FarmStand, walk-in cooler, and additional hang-out space with internet connectivity.
+In the main FarmHouse there is a commercial kitchen, attached greenhouse annex, the FarmStand, walk-in cooler, and additional hang-out space with internet connectivity.

 Eat Lunch together Monday-Friday.
 Bulk Montana grown grains and lentils, as well as farm produce available for dinners.
 Two shared dinners each week, prepared on a rotating schedule.
 Breakfast and weekends on your own.